The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 ![High Jump](https://xivapi.com/i/002000/002591_hr1.png)
 ![Mirage Dive](https://xivapi.com/i/002000/002588_hr1.png)\
 High Jump is your most frequently-used oGCD action.
 Every 30s, you need to be pressing it like clockwork to activate Dive Ready, which allows use of Mirage Dive.
-Mirage Dive strengthens the gaze of the First Brood, unlocking your Life of the Dragon window, which is our strongest burst window.\
+Mirage Dive strengthens the gaze of the First Brood, unlocking your Life of the Dragon window, which is our strongest burst window.

+\
 ![](https://xivapi.com/i/002000/002580_hr1.png)\
 Spineshatter Dive is a simple oGCD damage skill that simultaneously acts as a quick and effective means for movement.
-With 2 charges, now, some encounters may find interesting uses for it where you can hold a single charge for a period of rapid boss movement to chase more accurately and efficiently than Elusive Jump allows.\
+With two charges, now, some encounters may find interesting uses for it where you can hold a single charge for a period of rapid boss movement to chase more accurately and efficiently than Elusive Jump allows.

+\
 ![](https://xivapi.com/i/002000/002578_hr1.png)\
 Dragonfire Dive is the biggest area-of-effect skill we have access to, besides Stardiver.
-In single-target, you still use it whenever it’s available, however, since it doesn’t stop doing damage when there’s only one target.\
+In single-target, you still use it whenever it’s available, however, since it doesn’t stop doing damage when there’s only one target.

+\
 ![](https://xivapi.com/i/002000/002597_hr1.png)\
 Wyrmwind Thrust is just a strong oGCD action you should be using whenever possible.
 It has slight flexibility within its 5-GCD window, so it doesn’t tend to have as high priority as High Jump or Dragonfire Dive, which have strict cooldowns.
-You ideally have this fall under buffs whenever possible without sacrificing charges.\
+You ideally have this fall under buffs whenever possible without sacrificing charges.

+\
 ![](https://xivapi.com/i/002000/002583_hr1.png)\
 Geirskogul and its relationship with High Jump form the basis of the overall oGCD rotation for Dragoon.
 This dictates when and where you will enter your Life cycles and how well those cycles will sync up with your above-mentioned buff rotations.
 As you will see, in the Opener, we use Geirskogul before High Jump, so that we always skip entering Life on the in-between, un-buffed actions, saving it for our on-minute buff windows.

 # Life Cycle

 After using a pair of Mirage Dives, you will enter Life of the Dragon on your next cast of Geirskogul that deals damage.
 Entering Life turns Geirskogul into Nastrond and unlocks the ability to use Stardiver, as well.
-Over the following 30 seconds, you can use three Nastronds and one Stardiver, but beyond that, they can be shifted somewhat freely to adjust to mechanics and buffs.\
+Over the following 30 seconds, you can use three Nastronds and one Stardiver, but beyond that, they can be shifted somewhat freely to adjust to mechanics and buffs.

+\
 ![](https://xivapi.com/i/002000/002589_hr1.png)\
 Nastrond is a strong line attack that is essentially a direct upgrade to Geirskogul.
-You should just burn it as soon as it’s available while Life of the Dragon is active and aim to never use fewer than 3 within one cycle.\
+You should just burn it as soon as it’s available while Life of the Dragon is active and aim to never use fewer than three within one cycle.

+\
 ![](https://xivapi.com/i/002000/002593_hr1.png)\
 Stardiver has an **excessively long** animation lock.
 Even with the lowest possible ping and perfect server ticks, you **will** clip when weaving this alongside any other action, so I strongly recommend you just don’t try it.
 That said, you always have a full 30 second window of leeway to use it, so pick the best possible spot.
 It is our single strongest hit at 620 potency, so it should still take priority of getting under buffs over *anything* else.